Skip to main content

 Table of Contents

 A prompt-based AI feature is reactive: user sends input, model generates output, done.
-An AI agent is proactive: it receives a goal, plans a sequence of actions, executes those actions using tools, observes results, and iterates until the goal is achieved or it determines it cannot proceed.
+An AI agent is proactive: it receives a goal, plans a sequence of actions, executes those actions using tools, observes results, and iterates until the goal is achieved (a pattern formalized in the ReAct framework from Princeton and Google) or it determines it cannot proceed.
+For a deeper look at how agentic patterns are reshaping product design itself, see agentic AI and product design.
+For a broader overview of AI tools for product managers, including spec generators and evaluation tools, see our AI tools hub.

 This distinction changes everything about how you spec the feature: